afanasykoryakin/AFSnapshotTesting/README.md

 # AFSnapshotTesting
-Is the world's [fastest library](#1-the-fastest-in-the-world) for creating snapshot tests of your visual components.
+This is the fastest library for creating tests that capture snapshots of your visual components.
+By supporting the most advanced comparison algorithms and introducing its own innovative comparison methods, combined with highly flexible configuration options and algorithm-dependent diff images, it allows you to achieve near-pixel-perfect results and enhance your testing experience.
 Its main distinguishing feature is the use of [Apple metal computed shaders](https://developer.apple.com/documentation/metal/performing-calculations-on-a-gpu) to enable high-performance parallel `GPU` image analysis algorithms.

-- The library offers an alternative testing strategy, as outlined in [cluster analysis](#2-cluster-analysis) which includes a parallel implementation that provides a **200x speed** increase compared to traditional `CPU` implementations.

-- The library also contains improved versions of popular testing strategies (deltaE2000).

-- Open unique opportunities such as creating an accurate difference image [difference image](#features), which helps to identify problem areas.
-The difference image is created depending on the chosen algorithm.
-## Idea of ​​creation
-The idea for the library came from my work on particle simulation using Apple Metal.
-By that time, I already had experience developing an internal corporate tool for snapshot testing and had a solid understanding of the operational features of existing open-source solutions, their technical limitations, and the problems they were designed to solve.

-Having seen the impressive capabilities of Apple Metal for parallel processing of large volumes of data as particles and recognizing the potential to enhance existing approaches, a simple idea came to mind: to use pixels instead of particles.
 ## Example

+### 1. UIView

 ```swift
 import AFSnapshotTesting